frictionlessdata/datapackage-r/README.md

     ##   }
     ## ]

-Instead of plain city name we've got a dictionary containing a city data.
+Instead of plain city name we’ve got a dictionary containing a city data.
 These `resource$iter/read` methods will fail with the same as `resource$check_relations` error if there is an integrity issue.
 But only if `relations = TRUE` flag is passed.

 ### Errors

 #### `errors$DataPackageError`

 Base class for the all library errors.
 If there are more than one error you could get an additional information from the error object:

 ``` r
 tryCatch({